What You Want to Know

 There are a variety of housing options in the Concord area.
-Admitted students are given access to the Housing Marketplace where they can view a list of available housing from local landlords.
-You will need a user name and password to access the housing list.
+Admitted students are given access to a Housing Guide and to Places4Students where they can view a list of available housing from local landlords.
+You will need a username and password to access the housing list.
 All instructions are posted on the housing website.
 The law school has also reserved some housing for international graduate law students.
 For more information, please contact the Business Office at email@example.com.

 Are scholarships or other financial assistance options available to international students?

-Applicants for residential programs are eligible for scholarships.
+Yes!
+Applicants for residential programs are eligible for partial tuition scholarships.
 Priority will be given to individuals who apply before April 1.
 To be considered for a scholarship, applicants must also request a scholarship under the financial assistance section in the application.